iiamthestorm/rei-notes/人生、夢、日本/Jordan Peterson/2014 Personality Lecture 01 Introduction and Overview Notes.md

 	- What to do about ourself? why have to improve ourself?
 - solution to paradoxical problems? meaning. what is the meaning of life? the meaning to life is the pattern thought and action that you take and that enables you to (at least) tolerate the conditions of life.
 -  Why chase happiness? happiness is not the right aim.
 It is manner of manifestation while you're journying. it is byproduct.
-- success is not in too much pain and anxiety. it is actually more important than
+- success is not in too much pain and anxiety. it is actually more important than being happy. people said wants to be happy but if you analyze what their means of happiness.. they would answer they want to not suffer and have anxiety except their lives would be boring because you can't have a live without suffering. suffering is the fundamental condition of human exiss